fish-quant/fq-imjoy/docs/fq-spot-detection.md

 ## Some background
 Spot detection is performed with a standard spot detection approach on either 2D or 3D images.
+For more details and some benchmarking, we refer to our paper ([Tsanov et al., NAR, 2016](https://academic.oup.com/nar/article/44/22/e165/2691336)).

-1. Images are filtered with a Laplacian of Gaussian (Log) filter.
+1. Images are **filtered** with a Laplacian of Gaussian (Log) filter.
 This removes background and enhances local contrast of small spots.
-2. Spots are detected with a local maximum approach.
+2. Spots are **detected** with a local maximum approach.
 As the name implies, spots are considered if they are above a user-defined threshold and further away from another spot than a user-defined distance.

 In this tab, the user will specify